Uses of English verb forms: Simple past

 We turned the oven off two minutes ago.

 She placed the letter on the table, sighed, and left the house.

 For further discussion and examples, see below.

 Various compound constructions exist for denoting past habitual action.
 The sentence When I was young, I played football every Saturday might alternatively be phrased using used to (...
 I used to play ...) or using would (...
 I would play...).

-In exceptional cases, the present simple can be used instead of the past simple as a stylistic tool, both as a way of literary expression and in everyday speech.
+In exceptional cases, the simple present can be used instead of the simple past as a stylistic tool, both as a way of literary expression and in everyday speech.
 Typical examples include telling jokes (as in Three men walk into a bar), emotional storytelling (as in So I come home and I see this giant box in front of my door) and referring to historical events (as in King Henry wins his last victory in 1422.).

-The past simple is also used without past reference in some instances: in condition clauses and some other dependent clauses referring to hypothetical circumstances (see and below), and after certain expressions of wish.
+The simple past is also used without past reference in some instances: in condition clauses and some other dependent clauses referring to hypothetical circumstances (see and below), and after certain expressions of wish.
 For the past subjunctive (were in place of was), see English subjunctive.
 For the use of the past tense in indirect speech and similar contexts, see below.

 The -ed ending of regular verbs is pronounced as follows: